Wansmer/sibling-swap.nvim/README.md

 ## Warning

-Plugin work with SIBLINGS.
-Its meaning what any siblings which located near, has ‘allowed’ separator or space between each other and placed in same level in ‘treesitter’ tree - are suitable for swaps.
+The plugin works with SIBLINGS.
+It means that any sibling which is located near, has ‘allowed’ separator or space between each other and placed in same level in ‘treesitter’ tree - is suitable for swaps.
-It allows no setup each language by separate.
+You don't need to configure each language separately.
-It supposed, what you understand it before using.
+It is assumed that you understand it before using.

 **Examples**: